Bunk-Mate/Mobile-App/README.md

 Maximize your experience with the Attendance Tracker app by following these steps:

 **1. Create an Account**
-Sign up within the app to create your personal account.
+Sign up within the app to create your account.

 **2. Log In**
 Use your newly created credentials to log into your account.